danakim21/CS1300/README.md

-# CS1300
+# web-html

-All coursework for Cornell University CS/INFO 1300: Introductory Design and Programming for the Web
+Coursework for CS/INFO 1300: Introductory Design and Programming for the Web